bachuetech/bt_file_cache/README.md

 * 0.1.6
     * Added functions supporting a file name/id as cache id
 * 0.1.7
     * Added functions supporting access to URL using access token
+* 0.1.8
+    * Bug fix: fixed issue where token was not passed in some cases.
+    * Check download response status and return an error for 400s or 500s.

 ## License
 GPL-3.0-only